cotton-coding/loom-io/documentation/core/install.md

 :::

-This package will not work out of the box, because it is missing an adapter to connect files.
+This package will not work out of the box, because it is missing an adapter to connect a storage system e.g. S3, Filesystem .
 For example to get a similar functionality as in the filesystem bundle you need to install the filesystem adapter and some converter to convert different filetypes to json.

 ::: code-group